 This Buddhist temple is located near the entry gate of Bhutan in the middle of a garder southwest to the Weekend Market at Phuentsholing.
 The temple was built by Dasho Aku Tongmi, a musician who composed Bhutan’s national anthem.

-The temple houses the exact replica of Guru Rinpoche along with eight life-size showing the Guru’s different manifestations.
+The temple houses the exact replica of Guru Rinpoche along with eight life-size statues showing the Guru’s different manifestations.
 Lot of people visits the temple to perform Parikrama and turn the prayer wheel.
-Paintings of Lord Buddha, Statues of Bodhisattvas and statues of Avalokiteshvara adorn the temple and are very eye-catching among tourists.
+Lord Buddha’s paintinga and Statues of Bodhisattvas and Avalokiteshvara adorn the temple whch are very eye-catching among tourists.

-Karbandi Monastery is located at a height of 400 metres.
-It was founded in 1967 and is the winter residence of the Royal Grandmother, Ashi Phuntsho Choedron.
-The monastery also known as Karbandi Goemba is home to the large statues of Shabdrung Ngawang, Guru Rinpoche and Shakyamuni Buddha.
-Outside the monastery is a beautiful garden from where you can get unparalleled panoramic scenic views of the Bengal Plain and the Phuentsholing town.
+Karbandi Monastery is located at 400 metres’s height.
+It was founded in 1967 and is the winter home of the Royal Grandmother, Ashi Phuntsho Choedron.
+This monastery also known as Karbandi Goemba is home to the large statues of Guru Rinpoche, Shabdrung Ngawang and Shakyamuni Buddha.
+Outside the monastery is a beautiful garden from where you can get unparalleled panoramic sights of the Bengal Plain and Phuentsholing town.
 The vibrant and plush garden is also adorned with eight different types of Tibetan Buddhist Stupas.According to a legend, an Indian pilgrim visited the temple and prayed here for a child.
 Her wish was granted.
 This monastery is therefore quite popular and regularly visited by couples who are hoping to conceive a child.